Get an awesome recall. Join my 30 day, step by step program now...

 How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in-person in the Dundee area, and online via zoom.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!